xemcerk/xemcerk.github.io/_pages/about.md

 News
 ---
-- **2024.9**: I joined [the CAMMA research group](https://camma.unistra.fr/) at the University of Strasbourg and officially began my PhD! :tada:
+- **2024.9**: I joined [the CAMMA research group](https://camma.unistra.fr/) at the University of Strasbourg and officially began my PhD!

 Experience